diannejardinez/diannejardinez.github.io/README.md

 - Started off building my own HTML & CSS page with Bootstrap 4
 - Expanded knowledge of HTML & CSS outside of Bootstrap by learning through a template from HTML5 UP
 - Made a blueprint of the designa I wanted starting out and the finished product
-- Found free image resources that fit the style I wanted through Stories by Freepik
+- Found free image resources that fit the style I was aiming for through Stories by Freepik

 **Challenges**